 When people donate to the school or charity, are they informed that their donations are going to be sold for fundraising purposes?

 Yes.
-Per contractual agreements, donors are informed via the tax receipts and other marketing materials that their donations will be sold to Thrift Town, via its sourcing suppliers, in order to generate vital funds for the school or nonprofit.
+Per contractual agreements, donors are informed via the tax receipts and other marketing materials that their donations will be sold to Thrift Town, via its sourcing suppliers, in order to generate vital funds for the school or nonprofit organization.

 How much money do the schools and nonprofit organizations actually make?

 Thrift Town purchases its merchandise from its sourcing suppliers by weight and volume at or above fair market value.
 Due to supply and demand cycles of retail business, the income to the schools and nonprofit organizations varies by month per individual market.
-Since 1972, the business partnerships combined have generated over $250 million dollars for local schools and nonprofit organizations.
+Since 1972, Thrift Town has helped generate over $250 million dollars for local schools and nonprofit organizations.

 Do the schools and nonprofit organizations depend on the money being raised through clothing and household recycling program?

 Does Thrift Town get a tax break for buying all of its merchandise from sourcing suppliers who benefit schools and nonprofit organizations?

 No. Thrift Town operates like any other for-profit retailer, and not only pays ALL local, state and federal taxes, but also pays labor, rent, cost of goods, insurances and other standard business expenses.